TheresaLui/SelfHelpContent_v2/articles/stscopingqstn.security-center/security-center-onboarding-offboarding-product-integration.md

 ### Allow Microsoft Defender for Endpoint to access your data

-Onboarding to "Microsoft Defender for Endpoint" previously known as "Microsoft Defender Advanced Threat Protection" (MDATP): Azure Security Center is extending its Cloud Workload Protection Platforms offering by integrating with [Microsoft Defender for Endpoint](https://www.microsoft.com/microsoft-365/security/endpoint-defender).
+Onboarding to Microsoft Defender for Endpoint (previously known as *Microsoft Defender Advanced Threat Protection (MDATP)*): Azure Security Center is extending its Cloud Workload Protection Platforms offering by integrating with [Microsoft Defender for Endpoint](https://www.microsoft.com/microsoft-365/security/endpoint-defender).

 These capabilities are available for Azure Defender (Security Center Standard pricing tier) customers at no extra charge: